yucchang/yucchang.github.io/about.md

 ![alt text]({{ site.baseurl }}/assets/IMG_5970.jpg "Profile Picture"){:.profile}

 Hi, I'm Yu Cheng.
 A guy always with big smile, and shorts plus Nike socks as a normal dresscode.
-Aye...that's me in the pic trying to do some photosynthesis on a flower farm in Hokkaido.

-I am now strive for learning Ruby, Ruby on Rails, and Javascript.
-So, this blog is defined as a learning log, as the one and only way I could think to push myself trully understand things about programming, and a way to explain to others.
-Hopefully, I can write at least 2 articles a week.
+I'm learning Ruby, Ruby on Rails, and Javascript.
+This blog is a programming learning log which is the only way I could think to push myself truly understand everything about programming.

 Come and check out my sites:
 [Linkedin][Linkedin]